English

 UART Components

-Modules used: Shared UART bus for all Chain series modules on left/right HY2.0 ports.
+Modules used: The UART bus shared by all Chain series modules on the Master's left/right HY2.0 interfaces.

 captive_portal: